Many students and college graduates are now joining the freelancing industry hoping to do freelance work and make some money in their free time.

 If you’re interested in learning this subject, I’d suggest you start with Joe Natoli’s User Experience Design Master Course.

 Step 4: Learn About Domains, Web Hosting, and Servers

-When taking on a project to design a website for a business, most of your clients will expect you to buy a domain, a hosting plan, and completely setup their website.
+When taking on a project to design a website for a business, most of your clients will expect you to buy a domain, a hosting plan, and complete the setup of their website.

-Learn about how to buy and configure a domain name.
+You can also learn about how to buy and configure a domain name on a separate domain registrar.
 How to maintain web hosting and work with FTP clients.
 Learn to manage and maintain servers.
 Go here to get started on some of the basics.

 Something to think about: I bought a reseller hosting plan and offered my clients to host their sites on my own server at a reasonable price and manage to make some money with hosting.

 Step 5: Learn A Little Bit Of Graphic Design

 Including graphics and illustrations, such as logos and animated characters, is a must-have for websites these days.
 Clients will ask you to take care of these too.

 You can team up with another freelancer to get those designed.